The Bankrate promise

 Sheridan says designers can provide you with ballpark figures on the cost of doing a particular kind of project, say a whole living room or a bathroom renovation.
 But with such a wide range in the quality and costs of materials, how much you end up spending is mainly up to you.

-Let the designer help you find contractors
+4. Let the interior designer find contractors

 One of the biggest ways an interior designer can save you time and money is by helping you find good construction and remodeling contractors.

 “This is what we do all day long,” Doby says.
 “Usually we have a group of contractors and subcontractors that we work with every day.
 We know they’re going to show up on time, and they’re going to be respectful of people’s homes and their personal possessions.
 They’re going to have integrity and do what they say they’re going to do for reasonable prices.”

 Interior designers frequently charge an hourly fee, plus a markup for handling the purchase of furnishings and materials.
 Some provide access to a discount on retail purchases.
 A few designers simply bill by the hour with no purchasing services offered.
 Some interior designers base their fees on a percentage of the project’s price, or charge a flat fee per type of project.